mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 // app.js

-// Create an <h1> React element with some attributes and text content
+// Create an <h1> React element with some attributes and text content.

 const heading = React.createElement(
     "h1",